Even with yellow leaves, your sweet pea plant can be salvaged.

 How to revive?

-Check your growing soil; can it retain moisture for longer time?
+Check your growing soil; can it retain moisture for a longer time?

-Start with deep watering and use hay grass or any organic material to mulch around the plant.
+Start with deep watering and use hay grass or organic material to mulch around the plant.

 Mulching will reduce moisture evaporation into the atmosphere.

-To avoid watering issues, you must know how often to water your sweet peas plant.
+You must know how often to water your sweet peas plant to avoid watering issues.

 As a thumb rule, water your plant only when you notice the soil is dry by 1 inch.